Data: Data collection

-Data longevity and accessibility
+Data longevity, accessibility and reliability

 An important field in computer science, technology, and library science is the longevity of data.
-Scientific research generates huge amounts of data, especially in genomics and astronomy, but also in the medical sciences, e.g. in medical imaging.
+Scientific research generates huge amounts of data, especially in genomics and astronomy, but also in the medical sciences, such as in medical imaging.
 In the past, scientific data has been published in papers and books, stored in libraries, but more recently practically all data is stored on hard drives or optical discs.
 However, in contrast to paper, these storage devices may become unreadable after a few decades.
 Scientific publishers and libraries have been struggling with this problem for a few decades, and there is still no satisfactory solution for the long-term storage of data over centuries or even for eternity.

 Data accessibility.
 Another problem is that much scientific data is never published or deposited in data repositories such as databases.
 In a recent survey, data was requested from 516 studies that were published between 2 and 22 years earlier, but less than one out of five of these studies were able or willing to provide the requested data.
 Overall, the likelihood of retrieving data dropped by 17% each year after publication.
 Similarly, a survey of 100 datasets in Dryad found that more than half lacked the details to reproduce the research results from these studies.
 This shows the dire situation of access to scientific data that is not published or does not have enough details to be reproduced.